Dubai One Tower

-The Dubai One Tower was a proposed megatall residential building in Dubai, United Arab Emirates.
-At 711 m it would have been the tallest residential building in the world and the 2nd tallest building in the world when completed.
-If built as planned, it would have featured 885 residential apartments and a five star hotel with 350 rooms. with a passed expected date of 2020 the building was part of 4.3 billion complex called Maydan one.
+The Dubai One Tower is a cancelled megatall residential building in Dubai, United Arab Emirates.
+If completed at 711 m, it would have been the tallest residential building in the world and the 2nd tallest building in the world, and featured 885 residential apartments and a five star hotel with 350 rooms. with an expected date of 2023 the building was part of 4.3 billion complex called Meydan One.